gofaquan/template/README.md

 # template
-A simple template for gofaquan
+A simple web backend template for gofaquan